1. Master Your Breath Support

 Exercise and Posture Maintenance

 Incorporate core-strengthening exercises like planks and yoga poses.
-A strong core supports your breath control.
+A strong core supports your breath control and helps you maintain good posture during long rehearsals.
 Additionally, do shoulder stretches to relieve tension from holding heavy instruments.
-If you experience numbness or pain in your arms, consult a doctor—it could be a nerve issue like thoracic outlet syndrome.
+If you experience numbness or pain in your arms, consult a doctor; it could be a nerve issue like thoracic outlet syndrome.
+Regular cardiovascular exercise also improves your lung capacity and stamina, directly benefiting your breath control.
+Even 20 minutes of brisk walking or cycling three times per week can make a noticeable difference in your playing endurance.

 Rest and Recovery